pennypriddy/pokedex-challenge-qa/README.md

    3. Click on Graveler
    4. Confirm it is a ground type that evolves from Geodude and evolves in to Golem

-1. Implement Searching on the UI & API

-- The user should be able to type in a search query in a search box and get fuzzy matches based on the pokemon name.
-For example, if a user types in "charzirard" into the search box, the search results should show Charizard, but also Charmander, Charmeleon, and perhaps even others based on fuzzy matching of the text.
-- Build out a search box that makes search queries to the API
-- Implement a fuzzy search endpoint in the API.
-(You can use a pre-made library to solve this, but be ready to defend your decision of which library.)

-2. Implement filtering on the UI & API

-- The user should be able to filter the list of pokemon by their types and weaknesses.
-Multiple filters should be able to be applied.
-Multiple filters should follow the "AND" paradigm vs the "OR" paradigm, meaning additional filters should narrow down results, not expand them.
-For example, if a user chooses the "FLYING" type and the "FIRE" type, you should filter down the pokemon to only those with **both** the "FLYING" and "FIRE" types.
-Charizard would show up in this list, but Charmander would not, because it does not have the "FLYING" type.
-Combining type filters with weakness filters should operate in the same way, narrowing down your search results.
-- Build out filter checkboxes or dropdowns or menus that add filter arguments to your request to the API
-- Implement filtering on the pokemon list endpoint within the API, handling both `types` and `weaknesses` filters

 # External Libraries

 You are welcome to use external libraries to complete the challenge.
 However, please be prepared to defend your decisions on which you utilize.